aixoss/aix-puppet/README.md

  This AixAutomation Puppet module has been developed against Puppet 5.3.3, and has been tested against Puppet 5.3.3 and Puppet 5.3.5.<br>
- This AixAutomation Puppet module runs by using the "puppet apply" command, therefore not canonical way of using Puppet: no Puppet master, no nodes executing Puppet agent.
+ This AixAutomation Puppet module runs by using the "puppet apply" command, therefore this is not the canonical way of using Puppet: no Puppet master, no nodes executing Puppet agent.
 With AixAutomation Puppet module, only a Puppet Agent runs on the host where the NIM server runs.<br>
  This AixAutomation Puppet module enables automation of software maintenance operations on a list of AIX LPARs and VIOS, by running this module on a NIM server managing these LPARs and VIOS.<br>
  By software maintenance operations we mean: updates of AIX or VIOS levels, updates of eFix.<br>
- Operations desired by the user are written into a manifest file, using Puppet configuration language called DSL (Domain Specific Language).
+ Operations desired by the user are written into a manifest file, using Puppet configuration language called DSL (Domain Specific Language), explained below.
   Specific custom types have been implemented (with their related providers) for AixAutomation Puppet module, to control necessary operations to automatically perform AIX updates and patch management.
 These new custom types enable to declare resources in manifest file.
 These types 'download', 'patchmngt', 'fix', and 'vios' are described hereafter in detail.<br>
- AIX updates and patch management operations performed by this AixAutomation Puppet module are shortly described now.<br>
+ AIX updates and patch management operations performed by this AixAutomation Puppet module are shortly described now.<br><br>
-  Firstly as far as AIX LPARs are concerned:<br>
+  **Firstly** as far as AIX LPARs are concerned:<br>
  - Necessary AIX level updates are automatically downloaded from FixCentral using 'suma' features, and are locally kept and shared between LPARs if possible.<br>